able-leopard/Andrew-Ng-ML-Exercises/README.md

 Andrew Ng's ML Assignments

 Huge thank you to kaleko (https://github.com/kaleko)!
-A lot of the code was a follow through from his assignments, go follow him :)
+A lot of the code was learned from his assignments, go follow him :)